RESEARCH STARTER

 History

 Strip mines come in several varieties.
-Mountaintop removal is the newest method, gaining popularity in the 1990s.
-Prevalent in West Virginia and Pennsylvania, this technique involves the removal of an entire mountaintop by a combination of explosives and earth-moving equipment.
+Mountaintop removal gained popularity in the 1990s.
+Prevalent in West Virginia and other Appalachian states, this technique involves the removal of an entire mountaintop by a combination of explosives and earth-moving equipment.
 It is labor-productive, as equipment is substituted for workers.
 Contour strip mining requires digging terraces around the sides of mountains and extracting coal near the surface.
 Open-pit mining is typically carried out on flatter surfaces, for example in Wyoming, and involves digging large holes, or scraping away the earth over an extended area, to expose coal that is near the surface.
 Quarries are usually a form of open pit mine; they usually extract gravel, sand, or rocks.

 The welfare of people living near strip mines also raises concerns.
 The fact that mining companies can extract the same amount of coal via strip mining with far fewer miners has created economic hardship in communities that traditionally depend on coal mining for their livelihoods.